“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 Celia: “And what… proof is needed?
 Just a claim?
 Or does the parent need to be charged with something?”

 GM: “The best interests of the children are a judge’s sole concern when making child custodial decisions.
 The petitioner must demonstrate that a material change in circumstances for the children warrants a change in custody.
 Any and all inculpatory evidence would be considered.
-Charges would be lent greater weight than claims.”
+Charges filed by the district attorney would be lent greater weight than a private individual’s claims.”

 Celia: “Do best interests include which parent has greater income?”